Skip to main content

 Step 6: Registration in the Registro de la Propiedad

-The final step is entering the new ownership into the Spanish land registry:
+The final step is to register the new ownership in the Spanish land registry:

 • Cost: 200-600 EUR